 Researchers at institutions signed up to our Open Access Membership scheme can save 25% on article processing charges (APCs).
 To read more, visit our Open Access Membership for authors or Open Access Membership for librarians pages.

 Compliance with funder open access policies

 Royal Society journals are compliant with all funders open access policies including cOAlition S, Wellcome Trust, ERC, HHMI, Horizon Europe, UKRI, NSF, Chinese Academy of Sciences and Australia Research Council.
+They are compliant with US federal public access policies under the 2022 OSTP ‘Nelson Memo’.
 For a full list of funders with open access requirements, please visit the SHERPA/JULIET website.